cskv/safas-deltares/docs/index.md

 # Safas

-Safas is **s**edimentation **a**nd **f**loc **a**nalysis **s**oftware, a Python module for processing and interpretation of images and videos of flocs, a.k.a. aggregates, a.k.a. cohesive sediments.
+Safas is **s**edimentation **a**nd **f**loc **a**nalysis **s**oftware, a Python package for processing and interpretation of images and videos of floc sedimentation.

 This package permits the direct analysis of images and videos of flocs.
-Size, morphology and settling rate information may be measured from videos and saved in an easily accessible format.
+Size, morphology and sedimentation rate information may be measured from videos and saved in an easily accessible format.

 **Safas** has several features that make if useful for the analysis of floc images and video: